 Mercy is part of the VMware Cloud Provider Program, and MTS’ cloud service runs on VMware vSphere, the leading virtualization platform for building cloud infrastructures.
 By leveraging a common cloud infrastructure based on VMware, customers can easily move workloads between their private data centers and MTS’ cloud, and leverage the MTS cloud service for increased flexibility, security, and IT agility.

 Helping relieve IT staff of its maintenance burdens, MTS also offers managed hosting services.
-A fitting complement to Mercy’s health care cloud, these services help hospitals by fully managing their Windows and Linux server operating systems, including application patching, installation, upgrades and hot fixes as well as security, backup and recovery in Mercy’s cloud.
+A fitting complement to Mercy’s health care cloud, these services help hospitals by fully managing their Windows and Linux server operating systems, including application patching, installation, upgrades and hot fixes as well as security, backup in Mercy’s cloud.

 Scott Richert, Mercy’s vice president of enterprise infrastructure, sees the need through the eyes of his peers.
 “Health care’s tech leaders want to migrate to get the cloud’s benefits without the cloud’s risks, but a good solution has been hard to find,” he said. ”This is the same equipment I’d buy for my enterprise data centers, with the same high service standard we hold for ourselves.
 Now, with VMware, there’s a way to share enterprise-class cloud hosting with our health care community.”

 “Cloud services delivered by VMware Cloud Providers such as Mercy can provide the agility and reliability that make businesses operate more efficiently today,” said Michael Robinson, vice president, Healthcare North America, VMware.
 “We look forward to supporting Mercy further as it empowers health care organizations with a simple and flexible path to the cloud.”